Advanced Features¶

 This lets you split configuration across multiple files while maintaining a clear override hierarchy.

-For more control (e.g., loading into a sub-struct, multiple config files), use LoadConfigFile in a PreValidate hook:
+For more control (e.g., loading into a sub-struct, building the path list dynamically), use LoadConfigFile or LoadConfigFiles in a PreValidate hook:

 type AppConfig struct {